MarcGameroff/MarcGameroff.github.io/_posts/2016-08-08-Project-McNulty.md

 and I used no more than 20 variables to build a feature set to predict whether the physician specified that the injury had been intentional or non-intentional.
 This was a specific question on the visit form that participating doctors filled out for every patient contact during a randomly selected week in 2012.
 I modeled a classifier that identified 79% of the cases of self-injury in a held-out testing dataset.
 The only way to capture that many of the cases was at the expense of a high false positive rate.

-So far I’ve discovered one machine learning project concerned with non-suicidal self-injurious behavior, at MIT MEDIA LAB (https://www.media.mit.edu/research/groups/1447/valinor-mathematical-models-understand-and-predict-self-harm
+So far I’ve discovered one machine learning project concerned with non-suicidal self-injurious behavior, at [MIT MEDIA LAB] (https://www.media.mit.edu/research/groups/1447/valinor-mathematical-models-understand-and-predict-self-harm
 ).
-It appears to be in the development stage and seems to be well funded.